JuliaAI/DataScienceTutorials.jl/index.md

 This website offers tutorials for [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) and related packages.

-**The code included on each tutorial page will only work reliably if:**
+The code included on each tutorial is only tested to work reliably under these conditions:

 - You are running Julia 1.7.x where "x" is any integer (to check, enter `VERSION` at the REPL); and

-- You have activated the package environment associated with that package.
+- You have activated the package environment associated with that tutorial.

 The environment is encoded in files called `Project.toml` and `Manifest.toml` linked at the top of each tutorial.
-However, we recommend new Julia users follow these simple steps to activate the
+However, we recommend new Julia users follow these simple steps to activate the environment (before pasting the code into the REPL, for example):
-environment:

 1. Download and decompress the "whole project" folder that is linked near the top of the tutorial.
 2. Launch Julia and enter `using Pkg; Pkg.activate("Path/To/Decompressed/Folder")`.